An Introduction to Flow Matching and Diffusion Models: Guidance: How To Condition on a Prompt

 \end{summarybox} Note that the distribution of $X_1$ is not necessarily aligned with $X_1 \sim \pdata(\cdot | y)$ anymore if we use a weight $w>1$.
 However, empirically, this shows better alignment with conditioning.
+Classifier-free guidance is therefore a \textbf{heuristic} that is predominantly justified by its excellent empirical results.
+In fact, almost any image or video that you see that is AI-generated relied heavily on classifier-free guidance $w\geq 4$.
 In \cref{fig:guidance}, we illustrate class-based classifier-free guidance on 128x128 ImageNet, as in \cite{cfg}.
 Similarly, in \cref{fig:mnist_guidance}, we visualize the affect of various guidance scales $w$ when applying classifier-free guidance to sampling from the MNIST dataset of handwritten digits.